PAPIsdotio/latam-2018/sponsorship-agreement.md

 # Sponsorship Agreement

-## PAPIs LatAm 2018 — São Paulo, June 20-22, 2018
+## PAPIs LATAM 2018 — São Paulo, June 19-21, 2018

 Sponsorship agreement between Sponsor and

 [COOP'ALPHA – Coopérative d'Activités et d'Emploi 33](http://www.coopalpha.coop/)

-- Type of company: SCOP à Responsabilité Limitée à capital variable
+* Type of company: SCOP à Responsabilité Limitée à capital variable
-- Incorporation number: Siret 48237148100029 – APE 7022Z - Bordeaux, France
+* Incorporation number: Siret 48237148100029 – APE 7022Z - Bordeaux, France
-- Address: 1 avenue de la Libération, 33310 Lormont, France
+* Address: 1 avenue de la Libération, 33310 Lormont, France
-- Represented by Ms Karine LABAT PAPIN, Gérante
+* Represented by Ms Karine LABAT PAPIN, Gérante
-- Delegates the execution to Dr Louis DORARD, PAPIs.io General Chair, Member of the Coop’Alpha cooperative
+* Delegates the execution to Dr Louis DORARD, PAPIs.io General Chair, Member of the Coop’Alpha cooperative

 ## Article 1.
 Purpose of Agreement

-The purpose of this Agreement is to set the technical, commercial, operational and financial conditions under which the Sponsor will benefit from its participation in the PAPIs LatAm 2018 conference held on June 20-22, 2018 in São Paulo, Brazil (“Conference”) and organized by Louis Dorard (“Organizer”), as a Sponsor of chosen Category (Silver or Gold).
+The purpose of this Agreement is to set the technical, commercial, operational and financial conditions under which the Sponsor will benefit from its participation in the PAPIs LATAM 2018 conference held on June 20-21, 2018 at Wayra Open Future_ in São Paulo, Brazil (“Conference”) and organized by Louis Dorard (“Organizer”), as a Sponsor of chosen Category (Silver or Gold).

 ## Article 2.
 Obligations

-**Timeline:**
+### Timeline:

-1. Sponsor shall fill in the form at [https://papisdotio.wufoo.eu/forms/m1fge0om1sanobb/](https://papisdotio.wufoo.eu/forms/m1fge0om1sanobb/) (“Form”)
+1. Sponsor shall fill in the form at [https://papisdotio.wufoo.eu/forms/papis-latam-2018-aasponsorship-form/](https://papisdotio.wufoo.eu/forms/papis-latam-2018-aasponsorship-form/) (“Form”)
-1. Organizer shall send invoice after receipt of the Form and payment.
+2. Organizer shall send invoice after receipt of the Form and payment.
-1. Organizer shall start providing benefits, according to best practices and in the best way possible.
+3. Organizer shall start providing benefits, according to best practices and in the best way possible.
-1. Sponsor shall send a list of persons to whom he wishes to assign his complimentary registrations, to contact@papis.io.
+4. Sponsor shall send a list of persons to whom he wishes to assign his complimentary registrations, to contact@papis.io.
-1. Conference will take place from June 21, 2018 at 8.30am to June 22, 2018 at 3.30pm BRT, at which point this Agreement will be deemed to be fully completed.
+5. Conference will take place from June 20, 2018 at 9am to June 21, 2018 at 4.30pm BRT – Brazilian Time, at which point this Agreement will be deemed to be fully completed.

-**The Sponsor must:**
+### The Sponsor must:

-- Provide the Organizer with any information or document contributing to carrying out the present Agreement.
+* Provide the Organizer with any information or document contributing to carrying out the present Agreement.
-- Provide all required information (including logo) via Form and send full payment no later than 2 weeks before Conference begins, for benefits to be provided.
+* Provide all required information (including logo) via Form and send full payment no later than 2 weeks before Conference begins, for benefits to be provided.
-- Communicate to [contact@papis.io](mailto:contact@papis.io) the first and last names and email addresses of persons to whom he wishes to assign its complimentary registrations, no later than 2 weeks before Conference begins.
+* Communicate to [contact@papis.io](mailto:contact@papis.io) the first and last names and email addresses of persons to whom he wishes to assign its complimentary registrations, no later than 2 weeks before Conference begins.
-- If applicable:
+* If applicable:
-  - Arrive at the venue half an hour before Conference begins on first day of participation, in order to set up exhibitor space; vacate this space half an hour after Conference ends on the last day of participation.
+  * Arrive at the venue half an hour before Conference begins on first day of participation, in order to set up exhibitor space; vacate this space half an hour after Conference ends on the last day of participation.
-  - Bring own rollup banner(s), table cloth, brochures and equipment to his exhibitor space.
+  * Bring own rollup banner(s), table cloth, brochures and equipment to his exhibitor space.

 In case Sponsor does not fulfill these obligations, Organizer shall not be held responsible for delivery of the expected results.